awbuana/sleepsocial/DOCUMENTATION/SYSTEM-DESIGN.md

 This design ensures a robust, scalable, and performant system for sharing and managing sleep logs.

-### 6. Reliability & Scalability Aspects
+### 6. Reliability & Scalability

 #### User Feed / Leaderboards

 ![alt text](redis-design.png)

 Since we precomputed the leaderboards in Redis, We can retrieve leaderboard very fast.
+We build the dashboard using **sorted sets**, so our data sorted by score, or sleep duration.
-The drawback using redis is we might missing data if the redis restart.
+The drawback from using redis is we might missing data if the redis restart.
 To tackle this problem, we can setup Redis Cluster / KeyDB with primary and replica setup.
 This setup will increase our reliability by partitioning the data, increase scalability, and fail-over mechanism if the primary fails.

 #### Caching Models